raspberrypilearning/club-mentoring/en/step_2.md

 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

 Code Clubs offer so much more for young people than learning to create with code.
-With the support of mentors, creators develop a wide range of skills.
+With the support of mentors, **creators develop a wide range of skills**.
 Young people learn:

 + Confidence with technology
 + Communication and teamwork